remyroy/CDDA-Game-Launcher/README.md

 ### How do I update to a new version of the game launcher?

 The launcher will automatically check for updated version on start.
 If it finds one, the launcher will prompt you to update.
 You can always download [the latest version on github](https://github.com/remyroy/CDDA-Game-Launcher/releases).
 Those using the portable version will have to manually download and manually update the launcher.
+From the help menu, you can also check for new updates.

 ### The launcher keeps crashing when I start it.
 What can I do?